bitcoin-core/bitcoincore.org/README.md

   - `name:`      group name for unique article.
 Each translation must share the same group name, e.g. `october15-report`
   - `id:`        each article translation must have a unique ID.
 Use the language code + `-name` field. e.g. `en-october15-report`
-  - `permalink:` the ML permalink must include the language code, e.g. `/en/2015/10/report`.
+  - `permalink:` the ML permalink must include the language code, e.g. `/en/2015/12/31/report`.
 Permalinks should be translated.
   - `title:`     the translated title of the article

 ```
 ---
 name: short-title
 id: en-short-title
-permalink: /en/short-title
+permalink: /en/2016/01/01/short-title
 title: Short Title
 ---
 ```

-The system will default to `layout:` type of `post`, `page`, `releases` corresponding to the relevant folders.
-There is no need to specify `layout:` for these files.
-Default locations are added in the `_config.yml`.
+## Building

+This website is based on Jekyll.
+To build locally, [install Ruby 2.1.1](https://gorails.com/setup) or greater.

+    gem install bundle
+    gem install github-pages

+To generate the site run:

+    jekyll serve

+## Contributing

+Contributions welcome.
+Please see [CONTRIBUTING.md](/CONTIBUTING.md) for details.